Used Engine vs. New Engine vs. Rebuilt: Cost Comparison and Which is Best

 • You're replacing a proven, reliable engine design

-• You want the best return on investment
+• You want good return on investment

 Quality Matters More Than Category